justin-vanwinkle/fgauna12.github.io/_posts/2017-03-28-AspCoreSecretsManager.markdown

 </PropertyGroup>
 ```

-Then using the command line, navigate to ASP.NET Core project directory and use the .net CLI:
+Then using the command line, navigate to project directory and use the .net CLI:

 ```
-    C:\Shhhh>dotnet restore
+    dotnet restore
-    C:\Shhhh>dotnet user-secrets --help
-    User Secrets Manager 1.0.0-rtm-10308

-    Usage: dotnet user-secrets [options] [command]
+    dotnet user-secrets --help

-    Options:
-    -?|-h|--help                        Show help information
-    --version                           Show version information
-    -v|--verbose                        Show verbose output
-    -p|--project <PROJECT>              Path to project, default is current directory -c|--configuration <CONFIGURATION>  The project configuration to use.
-Defaults to 'Debug' --id                                The user secret id to use.

-    Commands:
-    clear   Deletes all the application secrets
-    list    Lists all the application secrets
-    remove  Removes the specified user secret
-    set     Sets the user secret to the specified value

-    Use "dotnet user-secrets [command] --help" for more information about a command.
 ```

 ### 2. Create your secrets